grafana/agent/docs/developer/windows/certificate_store/README.md

 3. Ensure that `Yes, export the private key` is selected.
 ![](./images/export_private_key.png)

-4. Under `Export File Format` ensure that `Includ eall certificates in the certificate path if possible`
+4. Under `Export File Format` ensure that `Include all certificates in the certificate path if possible`
 5. Export it to a file.

 ## Setup Grafana Agent